Still Here

 Summary of Still Here

-• “Still Here”, As a Representative of Courage: Written from a young man’s perspective, the poem shows the harsh truths of the world.
-It begins when the speaker explains how the severity of the weather strikes him, on the one hand.
-However, on the other hand, he talks about the rough and cold behavior of the people who tries to put him down.
+- “Still Here”, As a Representative of Courage: Written from a young man’s perspective, the poem shows the harsh truths of the world.
+It begins when the speaker explains how the severity of the weather strikes him.
+However, on the other hand, he talks about the rough and cold behavior of the people who try to put him down.
 He says that he was scarred and battered, and even his hopes were robbed.
-He further explains, it seemed that the world was designed to burden him.
+He elaborates that it appeared as if the world was constructed to impose a burden on him.
 People stopped him from laughing, loving, and living.
-They used everything to stop him from enjoying the true colors of life.
+Every attempt was made to obstruct his ability to revel in the true colors of life.
 Unfortunately, they failed to accomplish their mission because their efforts did not bear the desired fruit.
-The speaker is least bothered about them as he still shines in the same way.
-The hopeful and vibrant tone of the poem indicates that the speaker is least bothered about those who try to knock him down.
+The speaker remains unconcerned about them, as he continues to shine with equal radiance.
+The poem’s hopeful and vibrant tone implies that the speaker is indifferent to those who seek to bring him down.

 Analysis of Literary Devices Used in “Still Here”